Writing in Graduate School

 Stress and Maintaining a Healthy Lifestyle

-Stress is the body's physiological response to an over abundance of daily demands.
-Although stress may be unavoidable, it is manageable.
-This workshop reviews different types of stress and provides positive coping strategies for leading a healthy lifestyle.
+Stress is a body's physiological response to the daily demands place on oneself.
+Although stress may not be avoidable, it is manageable.
+This program discusses the different types of stress and provides positive coping strategies for leading a healthy lifestyle.

 Effective and Engaging Presentations

-Tips and strategies for keeping an audience interested and alert during presentations.
-Participants learn how to integrate advanced PowerPoint features, public speaking strategies, and building rapport using non-verbal cues.
+Come learn tips and strategies for keeping your audience interested and alert during class presentations.
+Engaging presentations properly stimulate the mind and promote effective learning.
+Participants will learn how to integrate advanced PowerPoint features, public speaking strategies and building rapport using non-verbal cues.

 Critical Thinking and Analysis

-Participation in graduate school requires reflective thinking.
-This workshop explores the concepts of logic and critical thinking.
-Participants identify and develop critical thinking skill sets.
+Participation in graduate school requires students to be reflective thinkers, causing students to see the world differently.
+This workshop will engage participants in the concepts of reasoning, logic and critical thinking.
+Participants will develop and organize arguments in order to identify and develop critical thinking skill sets.